 Arrays can be declared in modules which makes their bounds information available wherever the array is available.

-6.10 Unchecked Array Copying [XYW]
+6.10 Unchecked array copying [XYW]

-Fortran provides array assignment, so this vulnerability applies.

-An array assignment with shape disagreement is prohibited, but the standard does not require the processor to check for this.

-When a whole-array assignment occurs to define a non-coarray allocatable array, the non-coarray allocatable array is resized, if needed, to the correct size.
-When a whole character assignment occurs to define a non-coarray allocatable character, the non-coarray allocatable character is resized, if needed.

-Most implementations include an optional facility for bounds checking.
-These are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, and/or the reliance on local declaration of the bounds.
-It is therefore preferable to use an assumed-shape or allocatable array as a procedure dummy argument.
-The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.

-Fortran provides a set of array bounds intrinsic inquiry procedures which can be used to obtain the bounds of arrays where such information is available.
+The vulnerability as specified in ISO/IEC 24772-1 clause 6.10 applies to Fortran.
+See clause 6.9 Unchecked array indexing [XYZ] for coverage.

 6.10.2 Guidance to language users

-Ensure that consistent bounds information about each array is available throughout a program.

-Enable bounds checking throughout development of a code.
-Disable bounds checking during production runs only for program units that are critical for performance.

-Use whole array assignment, operations, and bounds inquiry intrinsics where possible.

-Obtain array bounds from array inquiry intrinsics wherever needed.
-Use explicit interfaces and assumed-shape arrays or allocatable array as procedure dummy arguments to ensure that array bounds information is passed to all procedures where needed, including dummy arguments and automatic arrays.

-Use allocatable arrays where arrays operations involving differently-sized arrays might occur so the left-hand side array is reallocated as needed.
+Follow the guidance of clause 6.9.2.

-6.11 Pointer Type Conversions [HFC]
+6.11 Pointer type conversions [HFC]

 6.11.1 Applicability to language

-This vulnerability is not applicable to Fortran in most circumstances.
-There is no mechanism for associating a data pointer with a procedure pointer.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.11 is not applicable to Fortran except in the context of polymorphic pointers and c_ptr.

+When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast might occur.

 A non-polymorphic pointer is declared with a type and can be associated only with an object of its type.
 A polymorphic pointer that is not unlimited polymorphic is declared with a type and can be associated only with an object of its type or an extension of its type.
 An unlimited polymorphic pointer can be used to reference its target only by using a type with which the type of its target is compatible in a select type construct.
+There is no mechanism for associating a data pointer with a procedure pointer.
 These restrictions are enforced during compilation.
-An unlimited polymorphic pointer can also be assigned to a sequence type or bind(c) type pointer; this is unsafe, and cannot be checked during compilation.

-When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast might occur.

-A pointer appearing as an argument to the intrinsic module procedure c_f_pointer effectively has its type changed to the intrinsic type c_ptr.
-Further casts could be made if the pointer is processed by procedures written in a language other than Fortran.
+A pointer appearing as an argument to the intrinsic module procedure c_f_pointer effectively has its type changed to the intrinsic type c_ptr, which can be recast to any type.

 6.11.2 Guidance to language users

-Avoid C interoperability features in programs that do not interoperate with other languages.
+Avoid the use of C-style pointers to perform type casts.
+If necessary, restrict its use to cast between externally provided types and internal types.

-Avoid use of sequence types.
+Use static analysis tools to detect the use of casts between unrelated types.

-6.12 Pointer Arithmetic [RVG]
+6.12 Pointer arithmetic [RVG]

-This vulnerability is not applicable to Fortran.
-There is no mechanism for pointer arithmetic in Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.12 is not applicable to Fortran since there is no mechanism for pointer arithmetic in Fortran.

-6.13 Null Pointer Dereference [XYH]
+6.13 Null pointer dereference [XYH]

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 applies to Fortran.

-A Fortran pointer should not be referenced when its status is disassociated.
+A Fortran pointer must not be referenced when its status is disassociated or nullified.